 What are potential adverse effects of ketamine therapy?

-Agitation, nausea, and/or an increase in blood pressure may occur during the course of a ketamine session.
-If your agitation is severe, you may be offered a medication orally or by injection to help you relax.
-If you are unduly nauseated, you may be offered an anti-nausea medication – ondansetron – in pill or oral dissolving tablet forms.
-If blood pressure monitoring reveals that your blood pressure is too high, you may be offered a medication to remedy this.
+Agitation, nausea, and/or an increase in blood pressure may occur during the course of a ketamine session and/or immediately afterward.
+If your agitation is severe, you may be offered medication orally or by injection to help you relax.
+If you are unduly nauseated, you may be offered the anti-nausea medication ondansetron in pill or oral dissolving tablet forms.
+If blood pressure monitoring reveals that your blood pressure is too high, you may be offered medication to remedy this.

 Visual, tactile and auditory processing are affected by ketamine.
 Synesthesia, a mingling of the senses, may occur.
 Ordinary sense of time may be altered.